Problems first, please

 Answering those questions would let you have an idea about the pervasiveness of this problem.

 And then, is that such a big problem for me that I actually gonna pay for solving it?
-Maybe I have good neighbors to whom I can call and ask to take care of Boxer?
-What if neighbors out of town, well...
+Maybe I have good neighbours to whom I can call and ask to take care of Boxer?
+What if neighbours out of town, well...
 In this case, I'd probably pay.

 For a problem to be worth solving it needs to satisfy at least two of three filters.